vtx22/SPARQS/README.md

 # SPARQ Format Documentation
-## Modes
-Two transmission modes are available and switchable at runtime.
-### Byte Mode
-With byte mode selected all values are transmitted in non human readable form as bytes.
+All values are transmitted in non human readable form as bytes.
 This format is preferred as it is the most efficient because it uses a minimal amount of data per message.
-### ACSCII Mode (TODO)
-In ASCII Mode all values are transmitted as chars for each decimal digit which is especially useful for console debugging purposes.
-It is slower and uses more bytes than messages in byte mode.

 ## Message Structure
 Each message has the same format and only differs in length based on the amount of data points transmitted per message.